 Surgical Smoke Evacuation

-Smoke Shark II Surgical Smoke Evacuation Systems (as suppled by Surgical Holdings in the UK) are intended to evacuate and filter surgical smoke plume and aerosols created by the interface surgical tools with tissue, examples being lasers, electrosurgery systems, and ultrasonic devices.
+Smoke Shark II - Surgical Smoke Evacuation Systems (as supplied by Surgical Holdings in the UK) are intended to evacuate and filter surgical smoke plume and aerosols created by the interface surgical tools with tissue, examples being lasers, electrosurgery systems, and ultrasonic devices.

 The Smoke Shark II Smoke Evacuation Systems have been designed with a high suction, high flow rate vacuum motor.
 The ultra-quiet motor is used to draw the surgical smoke from the surgical site through the vacuum tubing and into the Bovie® SF35 Filter where the surgical smoke is processed by a series of filters.
 A single disposable filter is used to simplify the installation and removal during filter changes.
 The filter is completely enclosed to protect the healthcare personnel from potential contamination during filter changes.
 One SF35 Filter contains four different stages within to capture the smoke plume.

 - The first stage filtration is a prefilter whose function is to trap and remove gross particulate and casual fluid.

 - The second stage filtration is ULPA grade (Ultra Low Penetration Air) filter whose high-tech patented (U.S. Patent #5874052) design captures particulates and micro-organisms from .1 to .2 microns at an efficiency of 99.999%.